 Another way to find the Shopify theme is to look for its ID in the page source.

 If Shopify created the theme, you’ll see a number next to "theme_store_id" (for example, "theme_store_id: 775").

-Googling the number you see along with “shopify theme” will usually lead you to the page for the Shopify theme itself.
-In this situation, Googling “shopify theme 775” returned results for a theme called “District."
+Googling the ID number along with “Shopify theme” will usually lead you to the page for the Shopify theme itself.

 How to Find a Shopify Theme in Other Browsers